Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Numerical Results

+{Fig.~\ref{Estimation Error} presents a spatial diagnostic of the estimation performance by visualizing the per-antenna NMSE across the $8\times8$ FIM at an SNR of 10 dB.
+It is observed that while both estimators exhibit higher errors towards the edges of the array, i.e., a common artifact in array processing, the H-FNO demonstrates significantly superior performance.
+Compared to the SBL algorithm, the proposed H-FNO features a substantially larger dark region, indicating a lower error floor across the central elements.
+This illustrates that the H-FNO not only achieves a lower overall NMSE but also provides a more uniformly accurate channel estimate across the entire FIM, which is crucial for subsequent signal processing operations.}

-Fig.~\ref{2D_Interpolation} presents a 3D visualization of the channel gain landscape as a function of both the antenna index and the continuous deformation distance.
-The leftmost subfigure reveals the complex ground truth surface of the true channel, characterized by numerous peaks and troughs that demonstrate the highly non-linear variation of channel gain with respect to the FIM deformation.
-The predicted landscape of the proposed H-FNO remarkably reconstructs this intricate surface with high fidelity, correctly identifying the locations and magnitudes of the gain variations.
-Conversely, the OMP-reconstructed landscape is visibly distorted and flattened, failing to capture the deep nulls and high peaks of the true channel.
+Fig.~\ref{2D_Interpolation} presents a 3D visualization of the channel gain landscape as a function of both the antenna index and the continuous deformation distance, {where the channel gain represents the magnitude of the channel response at each individual radiating element, expressed in decibels as $20\log_{10}(|\mathbf{h}_{{{\zeta}_n},n}|)$ (dB).} The leftmost subfigure reveals the complex ground truth surface of the true channel, characterized by numerous peaks and troughs that represent the optimal deformation positions for each antenna.
+The predicted landscape of H-FNO remarkably reconstructs this intricate surface with high fidelity, correctly identifying the locations and magnitudes of the gain variations.
+Conversely, the SBL-based prediction landscape is visibly distorted and flattened, failing to capture the deep nulls and high peaks of the true channel.
 This provides compelling qualitative evidence that the H-FNO has successfully learned a high-fidelity surrogate model for the true physical channel operator, accurately mapping the joint spatial-deformation domain.